-- Achieve the Level 2 Diploma in Health and Social Care (England) (QCF) (Adult Care pathway only) - Complete the Care Certificate - Achieve Level 1 Literacy and Numeracy - Undertake a self-assessment in the last month of their apprenticeship to enable them to see whether they are confident that they have taken on board all aspects of the occupation.
-This self-assessment must be submitted to the independent end point assessor as a source of evidence to prepare for the professional discussion

-• In the last three months of the apprenticeship following the completion of the Diploma, collate testimonies from people who use services.
+- Achieve the Level 3 Diploma in Adult Care - Complete the 15 standards as set out in the Care Certificate - Achieve Level 2 Literacy and Numeracy - Undertake a self-assessment in the last month of their apprenticeship to enable them to see whether they are confident that they have taken on board all aspects of the occupation.
+This self-assessment must be submitted to the independent end point assessor as a source of evidence to prepare for the professional discussion - In the last three months of the apprenticeship following the completion of the Diploma, collate testimonies from people who use services.
 This must be submitted to the end point assessor to support the professional discussion assessment